ist-dsi/wp-jquery-ui-slider-captcha/README.md

 ## Installation

-Just download and extract wp-slider-captcha to your `wp-content/plugins` directory.
+Just download and extract slider-captcha to your `wp-content/plugins` directory.

 ## Changelog